 See how Devo allows you to free yourself from data management, and make machine data and insights accessible.

-IBM QRadar is ranked 2nd in Security Information and Event Management (SIEM) with 71 reviews while McAfee ESM is ranked 22nd in Security Information and Event Management (SIEM) with 8 reviews.
+IBM QRadar is ranked 2nd in Security Information and Event Management (SIEM) with 71 reviews while McAfee ESM is ranked 23rd in Security Information and Event Management (SIEM) with 8 reviews.
 IBM QRadar is rated 8.0, while McAfee ESM is rated 6.2.
 The top reviewer of IBM QRadar writes "Provides a single window into your network, SIEM, network flows, and risk management of your assets".
 On the other hand, the top reviewer of McAfee ESM writes "A security information and event management solution with a useful search and reporting feature, but cloud integration could be better".
-IBM QRadar is most compared with Splunk, Microsoft Sentinel, Elastic Security, LogRhythm NextGen SIEM and RSA NetWitness Logs and Packets (RSA SIEM), whereas McAfee ESM is most compared with Splunk, ArcSight Enterprise Security Manager (ESM), FireEye Helix, LogRhythm NextGen SIEM and Elastic Security.
+IBM QRadar is most compared with Splunk, Microsoft Sentinel, Elastic Security, LogRhythm NextGen SIEM and AT&T AlienVault USM, whereas McAfee ESM is most compared with Splunk, ArcSight Enterprise Security Manager (ESM), FireEye Helix, LogRhythm NextGen SIEM and Microsoft Sentinel.
 See our IBM QRadar vs. McAfee ESM report.